cjdoris/magdoc/README.md

 For MAGMA files, line comments beginning `///` (but not `////`) are special *doc comments* with meanings described below.
 Markdown files are interpreted as if each line is a doc comment (without the leading `///`).

+If a filename starts with `///`, it is interpreted as a single doc comment; this is useful to put files into sections without editing the source.

 - `/// TEXT` is markdown formatted documentation (note the space before `TEXT`).
 If they appear immediately after a sectioning command (with no intervening space) then they document the section; otherwise they document the next definition (usually an intrinsic).
 - `///# NAME` define sections.
 Additional `#`s give deeper sections.
 - `///hide` hides the thing to which it is attached.